Online Testing and Respondus

 If you have problems with accessing a test or getting locked out of an online test, be sure to contact your instructor immediately.
-The IVCC help desk staff may or may not be able to resolve issues related to online testing.
-Help desk staff cannot reset a test attempt for a student.
+The IVCC Student Help Desk staff may or may not be able to resolve issues related to online testing.
+Student Help Desk staff cannot reset a test attempt for a student.

 - Your instructor will indicate if Respondus LockDown Browser or Respondus Monitor (with a webcam and microphone) is required.

 - Be sure you know the date and time of your test and how much time you have to complete the test.

 - Find out from your instructor if notes or other materials are permitted while taking the test.
 Do not assume they are allowed.

 - Use a wired or strong wireless connection to the internet.
 Use of a hotspot to take online tests is not recommended.

 - Download and install Respondus in advance of your test; do not wait until the last minute!